Old-fashioned Goulash is an easy cheesy family favorite! It’s the perfect go-to dinner recipe for any night of the week.

-- 1 TB seasoned salt
+- 1 tsp seasoned salt

-- 2 cups elbow macaroni, uncooked
+- 2 c elbow macaroni uncooked

-- 1 cup shredded cheddar cheese
+- 1 c shredded cheddar cheese

 - Saute ground beef in skillet over medium-high heat until cooked.
 Drain.
 Add garlic and saute for about 5 minutes.
-Add water, tomato sauce, diced tomatoes, italian seasoning, bay leaves, soy sauce, and seasoned salt.
+Add water, tomato sauce, diced tomatoes, Italian seasoning, bay leaves, soy sauce, and seasoned salt.
 Stir well.
 Cover and allow to cook for 15-20 minutes.